 At the fort, the tankers were met by Colonel Edward P. King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
 He made sure that they had Thanksgiving Dinner – which was a stew thrown into their mess kits – before he left to have his own dinner.

 Charles said many of the tank crews ran to their tanks.
 He chose to stay out of his tank.
-As it turned out a bomb hit the back of the tank destroying it.
+One bomb hit the back of his tent destroying it.
 He lost everything except a mirror that he shaved with.
 He would keep the mirror through the death march and the camps.
 After the attack, the 192nd remained at Ft.
 Stotsenburg for almost two weeks.

 The tankers were then sent to the Lingayen Gulf area where the Japanese had landed.
 It was at Lingayen Gulf that a platoon of the battalion’s tanks engaged the Japanese in the first tank battle of World War II involving American tanks.
 The tank companies, during the withdrawal into Bataan, repeatedly were the last unit to disengage from the enemy before a new defensive line was formed.